A. An applicant shall:

 (b) Reasons for any limitations of the physician's practice responsibilities; and

-(c) The degree of supervision, if any, under which the physician will function.
+(c) The degree of supervision under which the physician will function; and

 C. Evidence of Teaching, Research, and Achievement.
-An applicant shall demonstrate eminence and authority in the profession by meeting at least three of the following qualifications which are necessary, but not by themselves sufficient, for licensure under this chapter:
+An applicant shall demonstrate eminence and authority in the profession by meeting the following qualifications:

-(5) Be a member in good standing of a board of the American Board of Medical Specialties or other equivalent specialty board.
+(3) Be a member in good standing of a board of the American Board of Medical Specialties or other equivalent specialty board;

 E. Additional Requirements for License by Conceded Eminence and Authority in the Profession.